 The mesmerizing realm of Greek mythology is one of the greatest sources for artists to exhibit their technical brilliance and unique interpretations.
-Its influence and weight not only strongly felt in visual arts, but in every other artistic discipline as well.
+Its influence and weight are not only strongly felt in visual arts, but in every other artistic discipline as well.
 Greek mythology is full of fascinating instances and it continues to be one of the most impactful components of our cultural conscience.
-Without a doubt, the abduction of Europa, is one of the canonical myths.
+Without a doubt, the abduction of Europa is one of the canonical myths.
 This article will observe three depictions of the timeless myth of Europa and Zeus, by three different artists and their unique interpretations.

 The myth of Europa was retold and rewritten many times throughout antiquity.
 From Hesiod to Ovid, Asius of Samos to Aeschylus, Ampelius to Diodorus of Sicily, many authors, historians, and playwrights wrote their own versions.
 They often differ in detail, but the central incident always remains the same.